gitlabhq/gitlabhq/qa/qa/page/README.md

 ## How did we solve fragile tests problem?

-Currently, when you add a new `Page::Base` derived class, you will also need to define all selectors that your page objects depends on.
+Currently, when you add a new `Gitlab::QA::Framework::Page::Base` derived class, you will also need to define all selectors that your page objects depends on.

 Whenever you push your code to CE / EE repository, `qa:selectors` sanity test